BibTeX and CFF

 - @incollection: A part of a book having its own title.

-- @inproceedings: An article in a conference proceedings.
+- @inproceedings: An article in conference proceedings.

 - @manual: Technical documentation.